 - A permit is not required for a limited duration sign on private property.
-A permit application must be [filed] approved for each sign to be placed in the public right-of-way. - 2.
-When a permit is required, a limited duration sign must satisfy the following provisions: - a.
-The sign must [not] be constructed in a manner that does not require [requires] a building or electrical permit. - b.
-Each sign approved by a permit must display and have affixed to the sign information in a format as required by DPS, including the date of expiration of the permit. - c.
-A permit is issued for one year and may be renewed annually.
+A permit application must be filed for each sign to be placed in the public rightof-way. - 2.
+When a permit is required, a limited duration sign must satisfy the following provisions:

-- d.
+- a.
+The sign must not be constructed in a manner that requires a building or electrical permit. - Each sign approved by a permit must display and have affixed to the sign information in a format as required by DPS, including the date of expiration of the permit. - c.
+A permit is issued for one year and may be renewed annually. - d.
 A limited duration sign is allowed in any zone. - e.
 A limited duration sign may be relocated upon approval by the DPS.